AdaCore/gnatcoverage/tools/gnatcov/doctemp/source_coverage.rst

   20 +:    Assert (Pos (1) = True);
   21 .: end Test_Pos1;

-The ``Pos`` function is called only once, with a constant argument such that only one alternative of the ``if`` statement is exercized.
-It is statically known that the ``else`` part can never possibly be entered, so there is really just nothing to cover there.
+The local ``Pos`` function is called only once, with a constant argument such that only one alternative of the ``if`` statement is exercized.
+It is statically known that the ``else`` part can never possibly be entered, so no code is emitted at all for this alternative and there is really just nothing to cover there.

 This effect is really specific to the case of local subprograms, as only is this situation can the compiler determine that the alternate part is not